-Finding: Section 17.65.060(B)(2)(c) is satisfied, and a condition of approval is included to ensure the criteria is satisfied.
+Finding: Section 17.65.060(B)(2)(c) is satisfied.

 The ground floor façade on the two bays proposed to be altered have been heavily altered over time, and the existing features and materials are not historic.
 The rehabilitation of the two bays with two new storefront window systems with recessed entries is visually compatible with the historic building.